Brian Jungen: Biography

-In 1997 Jungen participated in the group show Buddy Place at the OR Gallery in Vancouver.
+In 1997 Jungen participated in the group show Buddy Palace at the OR Gallery in Vancouver.
 Jungen's contribution was several wall drawings that explored the stereotyped representations of Indigenous peoples and cultures in BC.
 The wall drawings tried to understand what "people thought native art [was]" by soliciting drawings from people on the street and turning them into large-scale wall drawings.
 In 1999 Jungen had a solo show at the Charles H. Scott Gallery where he showed more wall drawings and his Prototypes for New Understanding (1998-2005).
 The exhibition caught the attention of the nation's art journalists, critics, academics and curators", and when the Vancouver Art Gallery purchased several of the sculptures, Jungen's importance and legitimacy was sealed.
 The Prototypes for New Understanding saw Jungen dismantling Nike Air Jordan sneakers, and reassembling them into forms with a striking resemblance to Northwest coast Indigenous masks.
 The sculptures poignantly drew a comparison between western material fantasies and the fetishism of the 'other' in settler society.